 - 1. All entrance and exit doors to the facility are self-closing and rodent proof; - a.
 Our mantrap doors help prevent insects and microbial contaminants from entering the building when doors are in use; - b.
 Insect screening, HEPA, and carbon filters will prevent pest and microbial contaminants from entering through vents and exhaust from the outside; and - c.
-Foot baths and sticky mats are strategically placed throughout the facility to collect pest and contaminants from footwear - 2.
-Employee and visitor gowning - a.
+Foot baths and sticky mats are strategically placed throughout the facility to collect pest and contaminants from footwear.

+2. Employee and visitor gowning

+- a.
 Employees are required to change out of their street clothes and footwear into uniforms and footwear dedicated to the facility; and - b.
-Visitors are required to secure personal belongings and don jumpsuits and disposable boot covers a.
-All cultivation and product manufacturing employees are trained on pest prevention, pest management, pest detection, and pest treatments.
+Visitors are required to secure personal belongings and don jumpsuits and disposable boot covers.